Diseases

 • Commercial diagnostic kits available worldwide

-List of commercially available diagnostics can be found here (Diagnostics for Animals).
+List of commercially available diagnostics (Diagnostics for Animals)

 • Diagnostic kits validated by International, European or National Standards